LukeLabrie/msrDynamics/README.md

 msrDynamics is an object-oriented API to [JiTCDDE](https://github.com/neurophysik/jitcdde), a delay differential equation solver, written with emulation of simulink-style solvers for molten salt reactor (MSR) systems in mind (see [Singh et al](https://www.sciencedirect.com/science/article/pii/S030645491730381X)), but can be extended to other fission and/or thermal hydraulic systems.
+The goal of this package is to streamline the implemetation of such nodal models for more complex systems, where direct handling of the equations can become cumbersome.

 ## Installation